stamen/ecoengine/README.md

 * Location and (basic) description of images, existing CSS, HTML, etc.

-## How do I install it?
+## How do I run the project locally?

 Just clone the repo and use your favorite web server in `/ecoengine` to test locally.

-## How do I deploy it to the world?

-What specific section(s) of `index.html` need to be brought into a production environment to function?